Jun 02, 2020 Proving UV-C Maintains Air-Conditioning Operational Efficiency

 ASHRAE Research Project: UV-C Cleans Coils & Reduces Energy Use

-For years, UV-C users and manufactures have shared anecdotal experiences and case studies of successful installations of UV-C systems where the result was a clean cooling coil and reduced energy use.
+For years, UV-C users and manufacturers have shared anecdotal experiences and case studies of successful installations of UV-C systems where the result was a clean cooling coil and reduced energy use.

 ASHRAE TC 2.9—the technical committee responsible for studying Ultraviolet Air and Surface Treatment—sought to prove, through an independent ASHRAE sponsored research project, that UV-C can clean coils, improve coil performance and save energy.